carbon-language/carbon-lang/libcxx/docs/DesignDocs/VisibilityMacros.rst

 **_LIBCPP_EXCEPTION_ABI**
   Mark the member functions, typeinfo, and vtable of the type as being exported by the libc++ library.
 This macro must be applied to all *exception types*.
-  Exception types must be defined directly in namespace `std` and not the versioning namespace.
+  Exception types should be defined directly in namespace `std` and not the versioning namespace.
+This allows throwing and catching some exception types between libc++ and libstdc++.

 Links
 =====